 The President emphasized he was under no illusions about Powell's prospects for forging a truce, but the administration's latest efforts came partly in response to mounting criticism over its failure to stop the region's slide into chaos.
 Bush's speech reflected the fierce debates within the administration over how to respond to the conflagration.
 He expressed sympathy with the goals of the Israeli operation, citing Israel's need to defend itself, but he called for its end on the grounds that it threatens to destroy the long-term prospects for peace.
 The President tore into Arafat for failing his people in refusing to stop terror attacks, but at the same time held out a carrot with strong calls for Palestinian statehood and an end to Israel's occupation of the West Bank and Gaza.
-And he demanded that as Israel steps back, responsible Palestinian and Arab leaders step forward to act decisively against terrorism. [an error occurred while processing this directive]
+And he demanded that as Israel steps back, responsible Palestinian and Arab leaders step forward to act decisively against terrorism.

 The Bush administration's own zero-tolerance-for-terrorism ideology may have inclined it to give tacit backing to Sharon's operation once Arafat balked at the cease-fire terms offered by General Anthony Zinni.
 But the bloody chaos that unfolded as Israeli tanks and troops once again took control of towns housing almost one million Palestinians sparked such fierce international outrage that the administration found its wider interests under threat.
 As anti-American demonstrations burned across the Arab and Muslim world, the broader goals of the U.S. war on terrorism were plainly in jeopardy.
 Osama bin Laden and Saddam Hussein have certainly been among the beneficiaries of Israel's "Operation Defensive Wall."